veltman/flubber/README.md

 ### To do

 * Finish these docs
+* Maintain original vertices when polygonizing a path string
 * Deal with holes
 * Deal with curves better
 * Use curves between points for `fromCircle()` and `toCircle()`